 • Ask your credit card company or lender.
 You might be able to view your credit score by logging into your account.
 If not, your creditor or lender can point you in the right direction to access your score.

 But when you check your own credit score, it won’t affect those digits.
-Pulling your score is referred to as a soft inquiry, and you can do so without impacting your credit score.
-At the very least, you should review your number before applying for any financing like a home or auto loan or a new credit card.
+Pulling your score is referred to as a soft inquiry, and you can do so without affecting your credit score.
+At the very least, you should review your numbers before applying for any financing like a home or auto loan or a new credit card.

 • Applying for a mortgage, auto loan, or personal loan